act-rules/act-rules.github.io/_rules/SC2-4-9-links-with-identical-accessible-names-have-same-purpose.md

 ---
-name: Links with identical accessible names have same purpose
+name: Links with identical accessible names serve equivalent purpose
 test_type: atomic

 description: |
-  This rule checks that identical accessible names are only used for links that have the same purpose
+  This rule checks that identical accessible names are only used for links that serve an equivalent purpose

 success_criterion:
 - 2.4.9 # Link Purpose (Link Only)